purzelrakete/bandit/README.md

 ### Starting the out of band endpoint

-Run `$GOPATH/bin/oob -port 80 -campaignFile campaigns.tsv` to start the
+Run `$GOPATH/bin/oob -port 80 -oobExperiments experiments.tsv` to start the
-endpoint with the provided test campaigns.
+endpoint with the provided test experiments.

 ## Direct use